 Don't have an instrument sitting in your attic waiting to be donated?
 That's okay!
 You can still help expand music opportunities for Rochester city students.
 Funds donated to our Spring for Music Opportunities program directly support summer music lessons for students at prestigious institutions like Eastman School of Music and Hochstein School of Music & Dance.
 For many students this is their only summer activity!
 Our fund also pays for the annual purchase of a new instrument for a college-bound student with great musical promise.
 Students receiving this award have gone on to study at Boston's Berklee School of Music and Crane School of Music at SUNY Potsdam.
 Please designate your donation to "Spring for Music."

-Supporters of Spring for Music Opportunities include: Guido and Ellen Palma Foundation, Arts in Education Fund of The Community Foundation, the M&T Bank Charitable Foundation, Chris and Mark Fitzstevens, Todd Allen, Ruth M. Knight Foundation, Joe and Leslie Levy, Marie Patricia Luck, University of Rochester A Capella Concert presenters, Ken and Mollie Traub Foundation, Carol Aragon.
+Supporters of Spring for Music Opportunities include: Guido and Ellen Palma Foundation, Arts in Education Fund of The Community Foundation, the M&T Bank Charitable Foundation, Chris and Mark Fitzstevens, Todd Allen, Ruth M. Knight Foundation, Joe and Leslie Levy, Marie Patricia Luck, Ken and Mollie Traub Foundation, Carol Aragon.